vishakhadhonde9/Linux-/Session-5.md

 - a: All entries.
 Shows hidden files (those starting with a dot .).
 - r: Recursive.
 It is used to display files and directories in reverse order.
 It reverses the order of the sorting, showing the files or directories in descending order based on their names.
 - t: Sort by modification time, newest first.
-- S: Sort by file size, largest first.
+- S: Shows files or directories with its size.

 # Directory-